openreplay/documentation/content/deployment/deploy-source.md

 ```
 ## 3. Install OpenReplay

-1. To use the components you just built and pushed to your container registry, open the `vars.yaml` file with the command `vi openreplay/scripts/helm/vars.yaml` then uncomment and substitute the below variables:
+To use the components you just built and pushed to your container registry, open the `vars.yaml` file with the command `vi openreplay/scripts/helm/vars.yaml` then uncomment and substitute the below variables:
 - `docker_registry_username`: your registry username
 - `docker_registry_password`: your registry password
 - `docker_registry_url`: in case of docker hub, give your username, else the registry url
 - `image_tag`: the value of IMAGE_TAG used when building Backend and API

-2. Setup OpenReplay:
+### Setup OpenReplay

 ```bash
 cd openreplay/scripts/helm